etijskens/wetppr/docs/chapter-2.md

 the processor has to wait for the data again.
 This strategy for loading data leads to two important best practices for making optimal use of the cache.

-1. **Spatial locality**: Organize your data layout in main memory in a way that data in a cache line are mostly needed together.
+1. Exploit **Spatial locality**: Organize your data layout in main memory in a way that data in a cache line are mostly needed together.
-2. **Temporal locality**: Organize your computations in a way that once a cache line is in L1 cache, as much as possible computations on that data are carried out.
+2. Exploit **Temporal locality**: Organize your computations in a way that once a cache line is in L1 cache, as much as possible computations on that data are carried out.
 This favors a high computational intensity (see below).
    Common techniques for this are **loop fusion** and **tiling**.

 ### Loop fusion

-Here are two loops over an array `x`
+Here are two loops over an array `x`:

 ```python
 for xi in x: